SymfonyCasts/vue/sfcasts/ep2/form-validation.md

 # Form Validation

-Coming soon...

-Okay.
-So let's handle validation errors.
-How can we do that?
-Well, if you look at the data in the response down here in our log response, the data has this really nice violations key on there.
-And then each violation has a property path which tells us exactly which field it should be attached to inside of our checkout form components.
-We also already have this validation errors object, which is being used by our individual fields to figure out whether they have a validation method while they have, whether they have a validation error.
-So basically all we need to do is read these areas off of violations and map each one to our validation errors data, and it should just work.
+Let's handle the *really* important case: when the POST request fails with validation errors.
+Look at the data from the response down here in our console log.
+The data has this really nice `violations` key... and then each violation has a `propertyPath` that tells us exactly *which* field it should be attached to.

+Love that!
+Inside of our checkout form component, we also already built this `validationErrors` object, which is... already being used by each field to figure out whether that field is invalid and what error message to show.
+So... basically, all *we* need to do is read `violations` and map each one to the `validationErrors`.
-So
+We planned ahead and it *rocks*.

+## Mapping the API Errors into the Form

-Head down to `onSubmit`.
-And the first thing I'm going to do is at the beginning of on summit, say `this.validationErrors = ` an empty object.
-Now this is actually going to cause a reactivity problem, but don't worry about that yet.
-We're going to talk about that in a few minutes.
-When we talk about client side validation next, down in the ELLs, this is where we know we have a validation error.
+Head down to `onSubmit()`.
+The first thing I'm going to do is, at the beginning, add `this.validationErrors = ` an empty object.
+This is actually going to cause a *reactivity* problem... a problem where things don't re-render at the right time.
-We can say `response.data.violations`

-which is going to be that array that `forEach` and pass this, they call back with a `violation` argument.
-And inside what we're going to do is very simple.
-We're going to say `this.validationError` is left square bracket, and then read off the `violation.propertyPath` number each violation has a nice `propertyPath` key.
-You can actually see this easier inside of the interactive docs.
-That's going to be equal to the sort of ID that we've been using for each field.
-So this, that validation error is left square bracket, `violation.propertyPath` equals `violation.message` message with only one a and that should be it.
-Let's try it.
-However, do our form hit checkout, submit the form empty and Oh, beautiful.
-How gorgeous is that?
+But... don't worry about that yet: we'll talk about it deeply in a few minutes.

+Down in else, say `response.data.violations` - that will be an array - `.forEach()` and pass that a callback with a `violation` argument.
+The logic we need inside is pretty simple: `this.validationError[` `violation.propertyPath` because each violation has that key... and, as you can see in the docs, it will be equal to the, sort of "id" we've been using for each field.
+Set this to `violation.message`.

+That... should do it!
+Move over, get to the checkout form and submit it empty.
+Woh!
+That's gorgeous!

+## Finishing Checkout Success

-Okay.
-Before we talk about client side validation, I think we should actually finish this and do the six handle the success case.
-What happens when we actually successfully create an order for this instead of `src/Controller/CheckoutController` I've already created a really simple order confirmation page.
-All we need to do is get the ID of the new purchase that was just created by the API, and then redirect the page, do `/confirmation/{id}` that ID.
-And there's nothing really fancy about this inside of the response side of things.
-I'm going to say `window.location =` and then I'll use ticks here to say `/confirmation/` and then I'll use a variable.
-And we can say `response.data.id`, I don't always return a data, an ID field, uh, on my, on my resources.
-But I do in this case, this is not `@ID`
+Before we talk about client-side validation, I think we should finish `onSubmit()` by handling the "successful" case: what happens after if the form *is* valid and a new `Purchase` *was* created in the API.

+Open `src/Controller/CheckoutController.php`.
+I've already created a really simple "order confirmation" page.
+All we need to do is get the id of the new `Purchase` that was just created by the API and then redirect to `/confirmation/{id}` that ID.

+There's nothing really fancy about this.
+Back in Vue, inside of the successful side of things - the `try` - add `window.location =` and then we can use fancy ticks `/confirmation/`, then `${}` and `response.data.id`.

+This is not `@id`, it's actually `id`.
+If you look at the API docs, I don't always return an `id` field on my resource... since every resource already has an `@id`, but I did in this case... because it made my life easier.

-I'll show you.
-If you look over in our interactive docs, you can see that this will actually return to normal ad ID, but I've actually also included the nice database ID in the expected response.
-So we can use that here.
-Um, there's one other function that I'm going to call.
-It's not that important, but there's actually a method inside of our `cart-services.js`.
-I'll search in here for `clearCart`.
-This is actually something that goes and tells the API that the cart should now be deleted and reset.
-That could happen automatically when we create a purchase, but we have them as two separate things.
-The point is I'm actually going to say a `await clearCart()` and hit tabs.
-So that, that autocompletes and adds the import for me.
-So clear the cart, and then we will redirect to the confirmation page.
-All right, let's try this thing.
-Hit checkout.
-I'll pop in some real data here
+Oh, and there's one other function I'm going to call.
+In `cart-services.js`, search for `clearCart`.
+This makes an AJAX call that tells the API that the cart should now be deleted and reset.
+That *could* happen automatically on the server when we create a `Purchase`, but since it doesn't in our API, we'll do it in Vue.

-And ordered.
-Yes, we got it.
+Add `await clearCart()` and hit tab so that adds the import for me.

+So: clear the cart and *then* redirect to the confirmation page.

+Let's try it!
+Go find the check out form, fill in some real data... this is - I kid you not - the real address of one of my friends - then some fake data and... submit!

-User now sees a very cutting edge message about how they can mail us a check or money order to receive their products in a short three to six months.
-Well, we're not quite done with that checkout form yet.
-Next let's explore how we can also add a client side validation if we want, Oh, before this I mentioned.
-And if you look at the shopping cart is back to zero.
-It's been deleted.
+It worked!
+The user now sees a very cutting-edge message about how they can mail us a check or money order to receive their products in a short three to six months.
+Oh, and also, the shopping cart on top shows zero: the cart *was* reset.

+Before we go find out checkbook and an envelope, we're not *quite* done yet.
+Next, let's explore how we could *also* add client-side validation.